DINO-LG: Enhancing Vision Transformers with Label Guidance for Coronary Artery Calcium Detection: Experiments and Results

 The segmentation model used in the system is U-NET, chosen for its superior performance in IoU and Dice scores.
 A comparative analysis of the segmentation performance on the test dataset is conducted between the standalone U-NET and the integrated U-NET used within the system.
 The results, presented in Table \ref{tab:comparison_our_unet}, detail performance across four distinct classes: RCA, LAD, LCA, and LCX.

-For the RCA class, both methods generate perfect scores and able to segment calcified areas in the RCA perfectly.
+For the RCA class, both methods achieve IoU and Dice scores of 1.00.
 However, our approach excels particularly in the LAD and LCX categories, with a notable 0.85 F1-score in LAD and 0.80 in LCX, compared to the lower scores achieved by the standalone U-NET.
 The average accuracy of the integrated approach is also higher at 0.84 compared to U-NET’s 0.75, suggesting that the additional feature extraction via DINO-LG plays a significant role in enhancing classification reliability.
-These results validate the effectiveness of the integrated system in precisely localizing and quantifying calcifications, especially in more challenging regions such as LAD and LCX.
+The results show improved performance of the integrated system in LAD and LCX regions, where smaller calcifications are more prevalent.

 The segmentation results generated by standalone U-NET and our system are also utilized for calculating CAC scores which are subsequently categorized into risk classes based on these scores.
 As it is illustrated in Figure \ref{fig:cac_comparison_unet}, our proposed system demonstrates a more refined classification performance compared to the standalone U-NET, especially in distinguishing between moderate and high risk classes.